-You can create your own coding test as a custom question in your assessment.
-This article explains how.
+This article explains how to create your own coding test as a custom question in your assessment.

 - Algorithmic thinking (e.g. searching, sorting, recursion, iteration)

 - Language-specific concepts (e.g. data structures, object-oriented programming)

 We currently offer tests in eleven programming languages.
 We use the following versions of each type (so be sure to write your question with this in mind).

 - Java: OpenJDK 12

 - C: GCC 10

 - PHP: 7.4

 - Ruby: 3

 - Typescript: 4.3.4